 Is Bhutan suitable for children?

-Unless you’re a super tough parent, I won’t encourage bringing young children, especially toddlers.
+Unless you’re a super tough parent, I won’t encourage bringing kids that are too young, especially toddlers.
 Firstly, the food might be a little spicy sometimes, though the restaurants already try to serve non-spicy food for foreigners.
 Secondly, the climate is pretty harsh.
 From the first landing at Paro Airport, you’re already at >2000m above sea level, and the lowest you’ll go is probably Punakha – > still 1000m above sea level.
 As mentioned above, I for one had issues breathing deeply, not to mention if your small kids cannot articulate this to you.

 Using strollers in Bhutan is close to impossible, that’s why all the Bhutanese have their small kids strapped to their back.
 Medical facilities are very limited in Bhutan.
 There’s a quality hospital in Thimphu.